roverwing/RoverWingLibrary/docs/basic.rst

     to serial monitor firmware version and voltage level.
 If for some reason initialization failed, it keeps trying until the initialization succeeds.

+.. function:: String fwVersion()

+   Returns firmware version (major.minor) as a string, e.g. "1.27"

-.. function:: uint8_t fwVersionMajor
+.. var:: uint8_t fwVersionMajor

    Firmware major version.
 Note that it is a class member, not a function, so do not use parentheses.

-.. function:: uint8_t fwVersionMinor
+.. var:: uint8_t fwVersionMinor

    Firmware minor version.

-.. function:: String fwVersion()

-   Returns firmware version (major.minor) as a string, e.g. "1.27"

 Voltage Sensing
 ---------------